Natejoestev/SM-mod-templates/README.md

 ## ABOUT

-> This is made so modders can make a mod easily by using this Template
+> This is made so modders can make a mod easily by using this Template.\
+> When making mod you need to know
+> - JSON
+> - LUA
+> - SM LUA api
+> - SM Folder Structure

 ## WHAT CAN YOU MAKE